forxtu/forxtu.xyz/src/content/pages/about/main.md

 ---
 title: 'About'
 slug: 'about'
-description: 'Hi!
+description:
+  Hi!
 I'm Dennis, a web front-end developer.
 I write simple and effective tutorials and topics about web development.
-Also I write about my life, travels and other cool stuff.'
+Also I write about my life, travels and other cool stuff.
-keywords: about, programming, forxtu, coding, lifestyle
+keywords: about, programming, forxtu, web, lifestyle, javascript
 # image: './images/main.jpg'
 ---